scalameta/munit/docs/getting-started.md

   help you quickly understand what caused a test failure.
 MUnit tries to displays diffs and source locations when possible and it does a best-effort to highlight relevant stack trace elements.
-- **No Scala dependencies**: in order to cross-build MUnit against a wide range of Scala compiler versions, MUnit has no external Scala dependencies.
+- **No Scala dependencies**: MUnit has no external Scala dependencies so that it can easily cross-build against a wide range of Scala compiler versions.
 - **Cross-platform**: MUnit compiles to JVM bytecode, JavaScript via Scala.js and ahead-of-time optimized binaries via Scala Native/LLVM.